breadcat/blog.minskio.co.uk/content/quotes.md

 >That's my secret Cap'.
 I'm always tired. <!-- avengers -->

+>That's not theft, that's sporting spirit <!-- ayoade on top -->

 >The burned hand teaches best <!-- tolkien -->

 >The Industrial Revolution and its consequences have been a disaster for the human race <!-- uncle ted -->